Join Our Community

 Volunteering at Maine Historical Society allows you to build your resume while engaging in your community, and giving back.
 Volunteers are an integral part of all aspects of MHS—we couldn't do it without you!
 More than 100 people contribute their talents to help us fulfill our mission.

 We have a wide variety of opportunities available year-round—in Visitor Services, the library, with school groups, in museum galleries and collections, and more.
 What fits your fancy and aligns with your skills?
 Check out the options below and then complete the online volunteer application form.
 We look forward to welcoming you aboard!

-All volunteer jobs will take place at the Society's Campus located at 485–489 Congress Street in Portland and during regular business hours.
-Daily, weekly, monthly, seasonal or occasional commitments may be arranged.
+All volunteer positions take place at MHS's campus located at 485–489 Congress Street in Portland primarily during regular business hours, although some evenings and weekend slots may be available for special events.
+Daily, weekly, monthly, seasonal, or occasional commitments may be arranged.

 Brown Research Library

 Success of the Brown Research Library depends heavily on our supportive volunteer community.
 Volunteer duties available in the library include processing collections, cataloging, data entry, indexing, inventorying collections, digitization, transcription and conducting general historical and genealogical research.
 In general, library volunteer positions are seasonal and operate on a Winter (Jan-Apr), Summer (May-Aug) and Fall (Sept-Dec) schedule, and commence during public hours.
 We welcome applications year round, but positions are usually filled two to three months prior to the seasonal start date.